-2.148 This policy seeks to manage potential negative impacts, particularly in relation to noise, smell and litter, as well as impacts on the road network.
+- 2.120 The sale of food and drink in restaurants and cafés (A3 uses) should primarily be for consumption on the premises.
+Applicants should consider and provide details of the points contained within part 2 (a-d) of the policy, and including details of any proposed ancillary uses.
+Ancillary uses may be appropriate unless specifically excluded by condition. - 2.121 This policy seeks to manage potential negative impacts, particularly in relation to noise, smell and litter, as well as impacts on the road network.
 Applicants will be expected to provide details of how these impacts will be managed, along with the proposed opening hours.

-2.20 Hot food take-away
+2.18 Hot food take-away

-2.149 The aim of this policy is to reduce the negative health impacts of hot food take-away shops while also managing potential environmental impacts.
+2.122 The aim of this policy is to reduce the negative health impacts of hot food take-away shops while also managing potential environmental impacts.
 The policy seeks to prevent the establishment of new hot food take-away shops in close proximity to primary and secondary schools.
 In areas further away from schools, the policy seeks to limit the number of hot food take-away shops.
 While hot food take-aways make up a significant number of the borough's retail units and can, as part of a mix of uses, make an important contribution to a vibrant town centre and shopping area, they can also have a negative and undesirable impact on human health.